ztangent/multimodal-dmm/README.md

 ## Setup

 After creating a virtual environment with `virtualenv` or `conda`, one can simply install the dependencies in `requirements.txt`.
-(Currently written in Python 2.7, but should be almost entirely compatible with Python 3.)
+Compatible with both Python 2.7 and Python 3.

 ```
-virtualenv -p python2 venv
+virtualenv venv
 source venv/bin/activate
 pip install -r requirements.txt
 ```